abhishekboi/shellphish/README.md

 # 🔒 Generate ***** Shellphish ***** 🔒
-Follow the steps bellow to generate a crypted shellcode that can be used on a C++ executable.
+Follow the steps bellow to shellphish.

 ## Clone the repository
 ```